-Goodwill Industries of Kentucky embraces colocation to keep its IT staff focused on supporting dynamic employment programs for Kentucky’s underemployed population.
+Goodwill Industries of Kentucky embraces hybrid IT solutions to keep its staff focused on supporting dynamic employment programs for Kentucky’s underemployed population.

 Headquartered in Louisville, Goodwill Industries of Kentucky is dedicated to providing the skills and training necessary to reintegrate individuals with disabilities and life challenges into the workforce using the revenue from its retail stores to support this mission.
 As a nonprofit, Goodwill of Kentucky always looks for opportunities to streamline and improve its operations to enrich and support its programs.